 The highest urgency impacts are based on a review of the latest climate data developed for Massachusetts and a statewide assessment of potential climate impacts, informed by expert analysis and stakeholder engagement.
-The prioritized list will be an important input to the 2023 State Hazard Mitigation and Climate Adaptation Plan.
+The prioritized list will be an important input to the 2023 State Hazard Mitigation and Climate Adaptation Planning report.

 - 55 cities and towns

-- 960,200 people
+- 960,200 people.

 - 27% minority

 - 20% low-income

 - 5% households with limited English language proficiency

 - 303,600 residential properties

-- 48,000 acres of agricultural land
+- 10,600 commercial properties

 - 15,400 miles of road

-- 800,000 acres of forest

-- 650 miles of coldwater fisheries streams

-\For definitions of these demographic terms, please see Volume II of this report.
+- For definitions of these demographic terms, please see the main report.